JPEG XS: NMOS with JPEG XS

-A Networked Media Open Specifications that enables registration, discovery, and connection management of JPEG XS endpoints using the AMWA IS-04 and IS-05 NMOS Specifications.
+A Networked Media Open Specifications (NMOS) standard that enables registration, discovery, and connection management of JPEG XS endpoints uses the AMWA IS-04 and IS-05 NMOS specifications.
 See AMWA BCP-006-01, published by Advanced Media Workflow Association.

 JPEG XS in IPMX

 Internet Protocol Media Experience (IPMX) is a suite of open standards and specifications to enable the carriage of compressed and uncompressed video, audio, and data over IP networks for the pro AV market.
 JPEG XS is supported under IPMX via VSF TR-10-8 and TR-10-11.

+JPEG XS in GenICam

+GenICam (Generic Interface for Cameras) is a set of freely available standards developed by the European Machine Vision Association (EMVA) to provide a generic programming interface for industrial and machine vision devices.
+One of its specifications, the Generic Data Container (GenDC), defines a standardized format for transporting image data and metadata independently of the underlying transport interface.
+Support for JPEG XS encoded image data was added in GenDC version 1.2, enabling the use of JPEG XS across GenICam-compliant systems and transport standards that rely on GenDC, such as GigE Vision, USB3 Vision, CoaXPress and Camera Link.

 History

 The JPEG committee started the standardization activity in 2016 with an open call for a high-performance, low-complexity image coding standard.
 The best-performing candidate technologies came from intoPIX and Fraunhofer IIS and formed the basis for the new standard.
 First implementations were demonstrated in April 2018 at the NAB Show and later that year at the International Broadcasting Convention.
-XS was also presented at CES in 2019.
+JPEG XS was also presented at CES in 2019.
 JPEG XS was formally standardized as ISO/IEC 21122 by the Joint Photographic Experts Group with the first edition published in 2019.
-A second edition was published in 2022, adding support for direct compression of raw CFA Bayer content, lossless compression, and support for 4:2:0 color subsampling.
-Today, the JPEG committee is still actively working on further improvements to XS, with the third edition published in 2024.
+A second edition was published in 2022, adding support for direct compression of raw Bayer CFA content, lossless compression, and support for 4:2:0 color subsampling.
+Today, the JPEG committee is still actively working on further improvements, with the third edition published in 2024.
 This edition adds support for a temporal decorrelation technology in the wavelet domain, called Temporal Differential Coding (TDC).

+In 2025, JPEG XS received the EMMY® Award by the Television Academy for technical innovations in the US television industry.